Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/commandsnext/customization/command_handler.md

 ---
-uid: modules_commandsnext_command_handler
+uid: modules_commandsnext_customization_command_handler
 title: Custom Command Handler
+author: DisCatSharp Team
+hasDiscordComponents: true
 ---

 ## Custom Command Handler

- > [!IMPORTANT]
+>[!IMPORTANT]
- > Writing your own handler logic should only be done if *you know what you're doing*.<br/>
+ > Writing your own handler logic should only be done if *you know what you're doing*.
  > You will be responsible for command execution and preventing deadlocks.

 ### Disable Default Handler

-To begin, we'll need to disable the default command handler provided by CommandsNext.<br/>
+To begin, we'll need to disable the default command handler provided by CommandsNext.
 This is done by setting the `UseDefaultCommandHandler` configuration property to `false`.

 ```cs
 var discord = new DiscordClient();
 var commands = discord.UseCommandsNext(new CommandsNextConfiguration()